Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Second, travel the World Showcase counter clockwise – Canada is significantly dull compared to the flare and fun in Mexico.
 We recommend starting in Canada and ending in Mexico – preferably at La Cava.
 Find more Drinking Around the World tips and recommendations on our post.

-The truth is that there is no one place that is the absolute best to watch Epcot Forever because the views around the World Showcase are exquisite almost anywhere you stand.
+The truth is that there is no one place that is the absolute best to watch HarmonioUS nighttime spectacular because the views around the World Showcase are exquisite almost anywhere you stand.
 As long as you can stand at the wall of World Showcase Lagoon, or close to it, any country will offer a great view of the show.

 The best part of watching this show is that you don’t have to hold your spot for an hour just to guarantee a good view, like you would in Magic Kingdom.

-For the absolute best views, get a reservation at Teppan Edo around park closing time and stand on the balcony for the fireworks.
+For the absolute best views, get a reservation at Teppan Edo or Tokyo Dining around park closing time and stand on the balcony for the fireworks.
 Or, we recommend booking a dining package that includes dinner and a reserved viewing area on World Showcase Lagoon.